Société de transport de Montréal: Bus services

 On August 30, 2010, the STM introduced the "10 Minutes Max" network.
 This network, overlaid on both the local and express networks described above, schedules buses at a maximum headway of 10 minutes, between 6 a.m. and 9 p.m., Monday to Friday, on 31 of the STM's busiest bus routes.
 A few routes support that maximum headway only in the customary peak direction mornings and afternoons, while some routes outside of the advertised network attain similarly short headways but within shorter periods.
 However, on January 6, 2023, the STM announced it planned to permanently end all "10 Minutes Max" routes due to budget cuts and constraints caused by the COVID-19 pandemic and a decline in ridership.

 In the early 2010s, the STM announced a plan to convert its entire fleet of buses over to electric power by 2025.
 Beginning in 2012, all STM bus purchases will be either hybrids or electric.
 STM began to pilot the use of electric buses in 2014.
 From 2025, STM plans to only order electric buses, after extensive testing confirmed that buses could handle Montréal's cold winters.

 Pie-IX BRT

-After an initial attempt in the 1990s, a bus rapid transit (BRT) line will open on Pie-IX Boulevard from 2022.
-This will use dedicated lanes, have priority at intersections and have all door boarding to increase capacity and improve reliability on the corridor.
+After an initial attempt in the 1990s, a bus rapid transit (BRT) line opened on Pie-IX Boulevard in November 2022.
+It uses dedicated lanes, has priority at intersections and has all-door boarding to increase capacity and improve reliability on the corridor.